Tomás Boy: Beginnings and playoffs

 In the quarterfinals Morelia faced América with América having home field advantage.
 Morelia defeated América 1–0 at Estadio Morelos and 3–1 at Estadio Azteca.
 Morelia advanced to the semifinals to face Guadalajara.
 At Estadio Morelos, Morelia defeated Guadalajara 1–0 in the first leg.
 In the second leg, Guadalajara defeated Morelia 1–0 at Estadio Jalisco, Guadalajara advanced to the final because they were the higher seed.

 After a successful season with Morelia, Boy was hired as Monterrey new manager.
-At Monterrey, Boy's team only won six matches, with four draws and seven losses Monterrey missed the playoffs.
-Boy's second season in Monterrey was similar to the previous, Monterrey won four matches, drew six and lost seven.
+At Monterrey, Boys' team only won six matches, with four draws and seven losses Monterrey missed the playoffs.
+Boys' second season in Monterrey was similar to the previous, Monterrey won four matches, drew six and lost seven.
 Boy did not return to Monterrey and eventually returned to Morelia where he stayed for four tournaments.
 Morelia was eliminated in the first round of all four tournaments that Boy was manager, from Invierno1998 to Verano 2000.
 Two years after Boy left Morelia he was hired as Puebla manager.

 Boy was let go after just managing to win one match out of thirteen.
 Boy was hired before the eleventh week of the Clausura 2004 season by Veracruz.
 After winning three, drawing one, and losing five, Boy was not brought back for the Apertura 2005.
 Two and a half years after leaving Veracruz, Boy was hired by Atlas as their interim manager.
 Even though Boy had a 43 percent winning percentage in eight matches, he was not brought back for the Clausura 2008.
 After Morelia fired Luis Fernando Tena on 19 February 2009, Boy was hired the next day as their new manager.
 Although missing the playoffs, Boy had a successful season with Morelia, he was signed to a one-year extension.